 View a Live Video Stream on the Broadcaster’s profile

 Once a broadcaster is live, their profile’s background photo will display the stream.
 Either you can catch the stream on their profile or click on the stream to switch to theater mode.
-This background change will be active as long as the stream is live, turning back to the profile background photo when the stream ends.
+This background change will be active as long as the stream is live, returning to the profile background photo when the stream ends.

 Engage With Live Videos